-If you have a moth problem, contact 24/7 Pest Control for a comprehensive moth control in London - we will manage to rid your wardrobe and your home of the clothes moths and protect your possessions from the pesky insects.
-We have the know-how to stop the wool-eating parasites from destroying your apparel in just one visit!
+If you have a moth problem, contact 24/7 Pest Control for comprehensive moth control in London - we will manage to rid your wardrobe and your home of the clothes moths and protect your possessions from the pesky insects.
+We have the know-how to stop the wool-eating insects from destroying your apparel in just one visit!
 Call us and protect your precious collection of clothes

-Alongside our moth extermination in London we offer some additional benefits to our customers.
+Alongside our moth extermination in London, we offer some additional benefits to our customers.
 We believe that no great service is just that service on its own but is rather comprised of many things that aim at an overall great experience.
 We constantly work on improving both - our moth treatments and the knowledge of the exterminators we work with.
 We also strive to provide additional bits and pieces in order to form a tailored solution for every customer, to rid you of your pest problem and, if possible, prevent further infestations.
 Your property will be free of the flying insects in no time but that's just one of the perks 24/7 Pest Control’s moth treatment in London has to offer:

 Unlike other types of moths, clothes moths are nocturnal animals that are not attracted by light.
 In fact, they prefer the darkness of your wardrobe making them hard to spot.
 Still, you can look around for signs of possible moth infestation, here are the most common ones:

 A common misbelief is that moths eat wool, cotton and other fabric materials – it's actually their larvae that feed on such materials.
 They are small, maggot-like and can be easily distinguished by the silk-like web cases they live in.